PierreAnders/TheMerkleTrees/README.md

 ## The Merkle Trees

 Welcome to **The Merkle Trees**, an innovative decentralized cloud project.
 This project leverages cutting-edge technologies to offer a secure and decentralized storage solution.
-It is built with a Blazor WebAssembly frontend and an ASP.Net Core API.
+It is built with an ASP.Net Core API.
 To function correctly, it requires a local IPFS node and a MongoDB connection string.

 ### Table of Contents